Denis Blundell: Early life and family

-Denis Blundell was born in Wellington to Henry Percy Fabian Blundell, grandson of Henry Blundell, founder of The Evening Post and scion of the ancient Lancashire family.
+Denis Blundell was born in Wellington to Henry Percy Fabian Blundell, who was grandson of Henry Blundell, founder of The Evening Post and scion of the ancient Lancashire family.

 Blundell attended Waitaki Boys' High School and Trinity College, Cambridge.
 There he read Law and was called to the Bar of England and Wales in 1929.
 He never practised in the United Kingdom, however, and returned to New Zealand in 1930, practising as barrister and solicitor in Wellington.
 He was a partner in the Wellington law firm of Bell Gully from 1936 to 1968.

 During the Second World War, Blundell served in the 2nd New Zealand Expeditionary Force from 1939 to 1944.
 He fought in North Africa and Italy, was brigade major of the 5th Infantry Brigade from 1943 to 1944, briefly commanded the 23rd Battalion with the rank of lieutenant colonel in 1944, and was appointed an Officer of the Order of the British Empire.

-Blundell was President of the Wellington District Law Society in 1951, President of the New Zealand Law Society for six years (1962–1968) and Vice-President of the Law Society of Asia and the Pacific in 1966.
+Blundell was President of the Wellington District Law Society in 1951, President of the New Zealand Law Society for six years (1962–1968) and vice-president of the Law Society of Asia and the Pacific in 1966.
 He was awarded the Queen Elizabeth II Coronation Medal in 1953, and knighted as a Knight Commander of the Order of the British Empire in the 1967 Queen's Birthday Honours, for services to the legal profession.

 He married June Halligan in 1945.
 They had a son and a daughter.